floodlight-sports/floodlight/docs/source/guides/contrib_manual.rst

 We're firm believers of open source and want to create an inclusive environment around our project where everybody is welcome to join!
 In this spirit, you don't need a lot of experience in Python to contribute, and we try hard to provide all necessary information to anybody not familiar with all this DevOps stuff.
 This guide is an extended manual that aims to cover all topics needed to get you started developing in our project!
 The covered topics include

-* installing the repository in *development-mode*
+* Installing the repository in *development-mode*
-* setting up your dev-environment
+* Setting up your dev-environment
-* conventions and best-practices we use
+* Conventions and best-practices we use
-* necessary steps for a successful pull request (PR)
+* Necessary steps for a successful pull request (PR)
-* some explanations for why this is so much more complicated than scripting.
+* Some explanations for why this is so much more complicated than scripting.

 Preliminaries